 To successfully frame the debate, we must always define ourselves as what we are, not what we are not.
 The problem with the term “inclusive” is that it defines what we are trying to do from the perspective of identity politics.

 The word “inclusive” is a trigger word for the identity politics frame.
 It is perceived by many as a signifier of membership in the identity advocacy community.
 Just visualize a rural, working-class white man saying “I’m an inclusive populist.”

-Inclusive populism may mean, “populism that includes everyone, not just white christian people,” but the message is received as “I am concerned with economic fairness for women and people of color.”
-Even if that is what we are trying to say, we are signaling to people of color that we are more focused on their identity than their economic needs, which is why we are losing them in the first place.
+Inclusive populism may mean, “populism that includes everyone, not just white christian people,” but the message is received by many working class people as “I am concerned with economic fairness for women and people of color.”
+Even if that is what we are trying to say, we are signaling to people of color that we are more focused on their identity than their economic needs, which is one reason we are losing them in the first place.